jd316/pulid-flux-rupod-serverless/README.md

 - **Timeout errors**: Increase the execution timeout in your endpoint settings
 - **Out of memory**: Make sure you've allocated enough GPU resources
+- **Build failures**:
-- **Build failures**: The NSFW_master.safetensors URL in the Dockerfile has a limited lifespan.
+  - The NSFW_master.safetensors URL in the Dockerfile has a limited lifespan.
 If building fails, you may need to update it with a new URL
+  - If you experience network connectivity issues during build, the Dockerfile is designed to avoid Git operations which can be problematic in some environments

 ## License